Information on Orthotics "You Don't Have to Live With Foot Pain Orthotics Can Help"

 DPMs are specialists in the foot and ankle.
 Some specialize in conservative care while others practice mostly as surgeons.
 Many DPMs specialize in the needs of people with diabetes.
 DPMs also assist other doctors in non-podiatric surgeries because of their special skills and doctor-patient relationships.
-The Department of Consumer Affairs' Board of Podiatric Medicine licenses and regulates DPMs.
+The Department of Consumer Affairs' Podiatric Medical Board of California licenses and regulates DPMs.

 How do I find a DPM?

 Ask your doctor for a referral, or contact the California Podiatric Medical Association for names of DPMs near you.
 Call 916.448.0248 or 800.794.8988 or visit www.podiatrists.org.
 Be sure to check with the Department of Consumer Affairs at www.dca.ca.gov to check your doctor's license and malpractice or discipline history.
-You also can contact the Board of Podiatric Medicine at 916.263.2647 or at www.bpm.ca.gov for license information.
+You also can contact the Podiatric Medical Board of California at 916.263.2647 or at www.pmbc.ca.gov for license information.

 Foot pain isn't normal.